kubeshop/testkube/docs/telemetry.md

 To improve the end-user experience TestKube collects anonymous data about usage and sends it to us.

-Telemetry collects and scrambles infromation about the host when the API server is bootstrapped for the first time.
+Telemetry collects and scrambles information about the host when the API server is bootstrapped for the first time.

 The collected data looks like this.
 ```